binarynicholas/small-projects/README.md

 # small-projects
-Little things I've done for fun.
+Little things I've done for fun in HTML and Javascript.